 ENERGY STAR Portfolio Manager — The ENERGY STAR Portfolio Manager helps track the energy and water use of any building.
 The portfolio manager is the industry standard for benchmarking and tracking energy and water consumption in any type of building.

-Office Energy Checklist — The US Department of Energy’s (DOE) provides a simple checklist of energy conservation/efficiency measures to use at the office.
+Office Energy Checklist — The DOE provides a simple checklist of energy conservation/efficiency measures to use at the office.
 This document is also available as a printable flyer.

 Know your Car’s Fuel Economy and Compare to Other Models